-RETURNS: The Registrar of Voters will begin the official canvass of the precinct returns.
-This canvass must be completed no later than July 7, 2016. § 15301, 15372
+RETURNS: The Registrar of Voters will begin the official canvass of the precinct returns. § 15301

-June 8, 2016 through June 21, 2016 (E+1 - +14) AMENDED CANDIDATE INTENTION STATEMENT: If the voluntary expenditure ceiling is rejected in the Primary Election, but not exceeded during that election, the Candidate Statement of Intention (Form 501) may be amended to accept the expenditure ceiling for the General Election.
-The amended Form 501 must be filed within 14 days following the Primary Election.
+June 6, 2018 through June 19, 2018 (E+1 - E+14) AMENDED CANDIDATE INTENTION STATEMENT: If the voluntary expenditure ceiling is rejected in the primary election, but not exceeded during that election, the Candidate Statement of Intention (Form 501) may be amended to accept the expenditure ceiling for the general election.
+The amended Form 501 must be filed within 14 days following the primary election.
 Gov't §§ 85200, 85401